| Microwaves & RF August 1999

 amplifier is a simple matter when using the "Stabilize Device" menu

-The next step is to change the input impedance from the 50-
+selection.
+The next step is to change the input impedance from the 50- default to 75 via

 the "Options...
 Target Z0in" menu.
 Selecting